-Nepal is a bird watcher’s paradise with over 800 species (almost 10% of the world total) of birds.
+Nepal is a bird watcher’s paradise, with over 800 species (almost 10% of the world’s total) of birds.
 And among them, almost 600 are found in the Kathmandu Valley alone.
-The surrounding hills offer a varied ecology ranging from primary and secondary forests to rhododendron, oak and pine forests.
+The surrounding hills offer a varied ecology ranging from primary and secondary forests to rhododendron, oak, and pine forests.
 In addition, the wetlands and open fields inside the Valley make up a diverse habitat for many species of birds.

-The most popular bird watching spot is the Phulchoki hill, the highest peak on the Valley rim situated 20 km southeast of Kathmandu, with some 265 species recorded till date.
-The birds seen here include babblers, warblers, tits, thrushes, minivets, woodpeckers, eagles and many migrant birds.
-Godavari, at the foot of Phulchoki hill where the Royal Botanical Garden is situated, records over 100 species of birds including the lesser Racket-tailed drongo, Tibetan siskin and the spotted forktail.
-The Shivapuri Watershed and Wildlife Reserve (Ph: 977-1-371644), situated 11 km to the north of Kathmandu, is another exciting location.
-Entrance fee is Rs.
-250 for foreign visitors.
-Nagarjun Royal Forest, also known as.
+The most popular bird-watching spot is Phulchoki hill, the highest peak on the Valley rim situated 20 km southeast of Kathmandu, with some 265 species recorded to date.
+The birds seen here include babblers, warblers, tits, thrushes, minivets, woodpeckers, eagles, and many migrant birds.
+Godavari, at the foot of Phulchoki hill where the Royal Botanical Garden is situated, records over 100 species of birds including the lesser Racket-tailed drongo, Tibetan siskin, and the spotted fork tail.
+The Shivapuri Watershed and Wildlife Reserve, situated 11 km to the north of Kathmandu, is another exciting location.

 So grab your binoculars and head for the hills.
 Good roads lead to all these places and guides are also available.